Council of Health Science Deans

 - Brett Fairbairn, Executive Sponsor, Provost and Vice-President Academic

-- Douglas Freeman, Chair of the CHSD & Dean, Western College of Veterinary Medicine
+- David Hill, Chair of the CHSD & Dean, College of Pharmacy and Nutrition

 - Lou Qualtiere, Acting Dean, College of Medicine